 FAQ

-Figs are amazing eaten raw or cooked.
-For this recipe the added step of oven cooking them brings out the sweetness.
-However, if you wish to make this a 5-minute recipe, all the ingredients can be eaten cold or at room temperature - great for packing for beach days or camping, lunches on the go, or to enjoy with a glass of wine on a picnic.
+If you wish to make this a 5-minute recipe, all the ingredients can be eaten cold or at room temperature safely.
+Making it great for packing for beach days or camping, lunches on the go, or to enjoy with a glass of wine on a picnic.

 Prosciutto is a dry cured ham.
 The Italian meat has origins in Parma.
-It is not from teh pork belly of the big;therefore, is not a type of bacon.
+It is not from the pork belly of the pig; therefore, is not a type of bacon.

 Roasted Prosciutto-Wrapped Figs